History of Yemen: Advent of Islam and the three Dynasties

-Prophet Mohammed sent his cousin Ali to Sana'a and its surroundings around 630.
+Prophet Muhammad sent his cousin Ali to Sana'a and its surroundings around 630.
 At the time, Yemen was the most advanced region in Arabia.
 The Banu Hamdan confederation were among the first to accept Islam.
-Mohammed sent Muadh ibn Jabal as well to Al-Janad in present-day Taiz, and dispatched letters to various tribal leaders.
+Muhammad sent Muadh ibn Jabal as well to Al-Janad in present-day Taiz, and dispatched letters to various tribal leaders.
 The reason behind this was the division among the tribes and the absence of a strong central authority in Yemen during the days of the prophet.
 Major tribes, including Himyar, sent delegations to Medina during the Year of delegations around 630–631.
 Several Yemenis had already accepted Islam, including Ammar ibn Yasir, Al-Ala'a Al-Hadrami, Miqdad ibn Aswad, Abu Musa Ashaari and Sharhabeel ibn Hasana.
 A man named 'Abhala ibn Ka'ab Al-Ansi expelled the remaining Persians and claimed to be a prophet of Rahman.
 He was assassinated by a Yemeni of Persian origin called Fayruz al-Daylami.
 Christians, who were mainly staying in Najran along with Jews, agreed to pay Jizya, although some Jews converted to Islam, such as Wahb ibn Munabbih and Ka'ab al-Ahbar.

 The country was stable during the Rashidun Caliphate.
 Yemeni tribes played a pivotal role in the Islamic conquests of Egypt, Iraq, Persia, the Levant, Anatolia, North Africa, Sicily and Andalusia.
 Yemeni tribes that settled in Syria, contributed significantly to the solidification of Umayyad rule, especially during the reign of Marwan I. Powerful Yemenite tribes like Kindah were on his side during the Battle of Marj Rahit.
 Several emirates led by people of Yemeni descent were established in North Africa and Andalusia.
 Effective control over entire Yemen was not achieved by the Umayyad Caliphate.
-Imam Abdullah ibn Yahya Al-Kindi was elected in 745 to lead the Ibāḍī movement in Hadramawt and Oman.
+Imam Abd Allah ibn Yahya was elected in 745 to lead the Ibāḍī movement in Hadramawt and Oman.
 He expelled the Umayyad governor from Sana'a and captured Mecca and Medina in 746.
-Al-Kindi, known by his nickname Talib al-Haq (Seeker of truth), established the first Ibadi state in the history of Islam but was killed in Taif in around 749.
+Ibn Yahya, known by his nickname Talib al-Haqq (Seeker of the Truth), established the first Ibadi state in the history of Islam but was killed in Taif in around 749.